bxdoan/bxdoan/README.md

 <div align="center">

-> There’s no shame in falling down!
-True shame is to not stand up again!
+> First, have a definite, clear practical ideal; a goal, an objective.
+Second, have the necessary means to achieve your ends; wisdom, money, materials, and methods.
+Third, adjust all your means to that end.

-> — Shintar Midorima —
+> — Aristotle —

 </div>